Andrios17/T1A2---FINAL/README.md

 ### Blog Post Components

 * **Blog List** - This component displays a list of links which take the user to the corresponding sample post.
-There are five in total and are labelled in with both the blog title and date published.
+There are five in total and they are labelled in with both the blog title and date published.
 On smaller screens, images will fill the background of each of the links containers.
 On larger screens, these background images will no longer appear and instead be located adjacent to the blog links container.
 This has been created utilising nested ```<div>``` tags within the ```<HTML>``` page.
 The use of images along with the links in this style will engage the user to be intrigued about the contents of the blog post and hopefully be motivated to read further.

 ### Sample Blog Post Components

-* **Published Blog Components** - A component to hold both an image relevent to and published blog material.
+* **Published Blog Components** - A component to hold both an image and published blog material.
 Lorem text has been utilised as placeholder text.
-Styling is again simple however, display all necessary information to engage the user.
+Styling is again simple, however will display all necessary information to engage the user.

 ## Sourcing of Images and Materials

-Images of myself which are used for this portfolio, are considered placeholder images and will not be used when this portfolio is deployed online and visable by future employers (I am planning to professional headshots which would be more suitable for this type of project).
+Images of myself which are used for this portfolio, are considered placeholder images and will not be used when this portfolio is deployed online and visable by future employers (I am planning to have professional headshots which would be more suitable for this type of project).

 Images of both social media sites and coding languages displayed were sourced from IconScout, which allows for free downloads of common enterprise icons